elly99-AI/MarCognity-AI/README.md

 ## Overview

-MarCognity-AI is a modular open-source research framework designed to investigate structural limitations of LLM-based metacognition and introduce explicit epistemic verification layers.
+MarCognity-AI is a modular open-source framework designed to analyze limitations of LLM-based information processing and introduce structured verification layers.

-Rather than simply generating responses, the system:
+The system:

 - Produces structured outputs

-- Evaluates semantic coherence
+- Decomposes responses into individual claims

 - Verifies claims against retrieved sources

-- Stores semantic memory
+- Evaluates semantic coherence

-Generates structured epistemic reports
+- Generates structured analytical reports

-The goal is not to “improve answers,” but to analyze the structural fracture between linguistic coherence and epistemic awareness in large language models.
+The framework is intended for methodological experimentation and reproducibility.
 ---
 ## Research Motivation